Keyboard shortcuts

 Kata Containers is a VM-based container runtime.
 It runs each sandbox or standalone container workload inside a lightweight virtual machine, so workloads do not share the host kernel.
 In Kubernetes, the sandbox maps to a pod, so containers in the same pod can share that VM.
 This design combines the deployment model of containers with the stronger isolation boundary of virtual machines.
 It reduces the risk that a compromised workload can affect the host or other containers.

-This guide uses the Asterinas fork of Kata Containers, which carries Asterinas-specific patches, helper scripts, and configuration for building, installing, and testing Kata with Asterinas as the guest kernel.
+The Kata Containers setup used in this guide comes from the Asterinas fork of Kata Containers.
+The fork carries the Asterinas-specific patches, helper scripts, and configuration for building, installing, and testing Kata with Asterinas as the guest kernel.

 Step 1: Prepare the host kernel